dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/arduino-tracker/Arduino-Tracker.md

 <a name="overview" />
 ## 1. Overview

-The [Snowplow Arduino tracker](https://github.com/snowplow/snowplow-arduino-tracker) allows you to track Snowplow events from an IP-connected [Arduino] [arduino] board.
+The [DreamFactory Arduino tracker](https://github.com/dreamfactory/dreamfactory-arduino-tracker) allows you to track DreamFactory events from an IP-connected [Arduino] [arduino] board.

-The tracker should be straightforward to use if you are familiar with Arduino development; any prior experience with Snowplow's [JavaScript tracker](Javascript-Tracker) or Google Analytics (which has a similar API to Snowplow) is helpful but not necessary.
+The tracker should be straightforward to use if you are familiar with Arduino development; any prior experience with DreamFactory's [JavaScript tracker](Javascript-Tracker) or Google Analytics (which has a similar API to DreamFactory) is helpful but not necessary.

-Note that this tracker has access to a much more restricted set of Snowplow events than other trackers.
+Note that this tracker has access to a much more restricted set of DreamFactory events than other trackers.

 [Back to top](#top)